 Holiday planning and checklists

-Avoid the stress and plan like the best
+Avoid the stress and plan like the best.

-Being ready for your holiday is more than just packing the right clothes for; here's a few things to think about before you go:
+Here are a few things to think about before you go:

 Psssst!
 Hey, you, the holiday planner...